ibm-cloud-docs/monitoring/customize_agent.md

 There are two methods that you can use to modify a configuration file:
 * Method 1: Modify the file directly on the cluster where the agent is running.
 For more information, see [Editing the Kubernetes Sysdig agent configuration by using kubectl edit](/docs/services/Monitoring-with-Sysdig/change_kube_agent.html#edit_kube_agent_method1).
-* Method 2: Modify the file locally and apply the chages to the cluster.
+* Method 2: Modify the file locally and apply the changes to the cluster.
 For more information, see [Editing the Kubernetes Sysdig agent configuration by using kubectl apply](/docs/services/Monitoring-with-Sysdig/change_kube_agent.html#edit_kube_agent_method2).

 You can add tags to the data that is collected by the agent.
 * Use these tags to help you manage the data that you monitor.